 Student Conduct: Only students officially enrolled in the course may attend.
 Students must attend the discussion for which they are officially enrolled.
 At all times students are expected to conduct themselves in a mature and professional manner, which includes but is not limited to: treating everyone in class with courtesy and respect, avoidance of extraneous comments and small group discussions during lecture.
 Eating, chewing gum/tobacco products and drinking (food items) are not allowed.
 Students are expected to take care of their personal/professional matters before lectures/discussions/exams.
-Additionally radios, headphones, cell-phones or similar devices must be in silent mode and are not permitted during lectures/discussions/exams.
+Additionally, radios, headphones, cell-phones or similar devices must be in silent mode and are not permitted during lectures/discussions/exams.
 If a cell phone rings (beeps, buzz, etc.) during discussions or lectures, the student will be asked to leave.
+Students missing lecture or discussion are responsible for obtaining the notes and related information from a classmate.
+Any power-point presentation utilized will be uploaded and made available on SAKAI.
 Not all contingencies can be listed but inappropriate conduct will be addressed.
 If a cell phone rings (beeps, buzz, etc.) during any exam, the exam will be collected and the student will not be allowed to continue, since this constitutes using an outside resource.
 Students are expected to take care of any professional/personal issues before the exams.
 Students are not allowed to leave the room during exams until their exam is handed in for grading.
-If you leave, you must turn in your exam and you will be considered finished.
+If you leave, you must turn in your exam, and you will be considered finished.
 Please keep noises and sounds to a minimum.
 When leaving, be respectful and leave quietly.
 During exams, only religious caps/ hats/hoods are allowed: non-religious caps, hats, hoods, visors and so forth, will not be allowed to be worn during exams.
 All personal materials, besides pencils, calculators and erasers, will be put away.
 Other exam instructions will be given and thus it is expected that students will be on time and ready for the start of the exam.
+Students engaged in official university off-campus activities will need to plan proactively for missed course assignments, in providing the appropriate signed documentation in advance of the date missed.
 The visual or audio recording of the lectures and discussions is not allowed generally but exceptions can be made for extraordinary circumstances.